MayFu2025/unit2_project/README.md

     t += 1  # Add 1 to the variable t corresponding to the seconds passed
 ```
 In order to be able to see the data that the arduino transfers to there is a need for the program to read the data from the arduino.
 This can be done by using the read function defined previously.
 In the first line, we create two empty lists to store the humidity and temperature data.
 In the second line, we create a variable `t` to store the time elapsed in seconds.
-Next, we start a for loop that loops 172801 times (number of seconds in 48 hours).
+**(Success Criteria 1)** Next, we start a for loop that loops 172801 times (number of seconds in 48 hours).
 Within the loop, the `read()` function is called to obtain the temperature and humidity data from the arduino.
 The returned string is saved as the variable `msg`.
 Next, the time elapsed in seconds and the data read from the arduino is printed onto the console so that the user can check the progress of the loop.
 In the next line, the program waits 1 second using the `sleep()` function from the `time` library, and 1 is added to the variable `t`, before looping back to the start of the for loop.

 ```.py
 import csv
 import datetime
 ```
-A requirement is that there is a local copy of the data collected.
+**(Success Criteria 5)** A requirement is that there is a local copy of the data collected.
 Therefore, we chose to store our data in a csv file.
 To do this, we import the `csv` library, and also the `datetime` library to be able to record the time the data was collected.
 The import statements are done at the beginning of the file.

 ```.py
     # Record the data once in 5 minutes